SYDNEY RAINY DAY ACTIVITIES FOR THE FAMILY

 While the below list may include some ideas that seem quite far away or out of your normal area I suggest giving them a try.
 Taking a drive on a rainy day is lovely especially if you pop in a kids cd or audio book.
 Thankfully the library loans these out so you don’t have to listen to the same one over and over again.

-Here is the list of 100 great activities for rainy days in Sydney
+Here is the list of more than 99 great activities for rainy days in Sydney

 Eat out at a family friendly restaurant